mikavilpas/yazi.nvim/README.md

   },
   ---@type YaziConfig
   opts = {
+    -- Below is the default configuration.
+It is optional to set these values.
+    --

     -- enable this if you want to open yazi instead of netrw open_for_directories = false,

+    -- the path to a temporary file that will be created by yazi to store the -- chosen file path
+    chosen_file_path = '/tmp/yazi_filechosen',
   },
 }
 ```